On Huffington Post Science

 A New New Hope

-I was recently invited to take part in a panel at the Brookings Institution about the future of work in light of accelerating technological advances, and during that panel (which is now available on YouTube) (and also independently filmed by a YouTuber) I mentioned YouTube as an example of the kind of work I see right now that is new to this world, and yet remains mostly . . .
+In 2015 I was invited to take part in a panel at the Brookings Institution about the future of work in light of accelerating technological advances, and during that panel (which is available on YouTube), I mentioned YouTube as an example of the kind of work I see right now that is new to this world, and yet remains mostly . . .

 I will be part of a panel at Brookings tomorrow, Oct 26, at 3pm in Washington, DC.
 For those interested in watching it, it will be live streamed online.
 Here's the link to use to register for the webcast.
 My fellow panelist will be Nick Hanauer.